How to sleep properly on your side

-If you are one of the millions of side sleepers, you can pat yourself on the back.
-You are doing something good for your digestion and circulation, and your partner can thank you for all the snore-free nights.
+If you are one of the millions of side sleepers, you can pat yourself on the shoulder.
+You are doing your digestion and circulation a favor, and your partner can thank you for all the snore-free nights.

-But if you pull the side sleeping of another sleep position, you may experience more heartburn and acid reflux, as well as localized pain between your head and feet.
+But if you cheat on side sleeping with another sleeping position, you may experience more heartburn and acid reflux, as well as localized pain between head and foot.
 So how do you learn to sleep more restfully?

 - Find the right mattress firmness